 Transportes Urbanos de Macau (Transmac) was previously known as Companhia de Autocarros Fok Lei.
 Founded in 1952, it was restructured and changed its name to Transportes Urbanos de Macau in July 1988.
 It is the largest bus company in Macao.
-The company introduced the ISO Quality Management System in 2004 for overall management, making it the first franchised bus company in Macao to have passed ISO 9001:2008 Quality Management System.
+The company introduced the ISO Quality Management System in 2004 for overall management, making it the first franchised bus company in Macao to pass the ISO 9001:2008 Quality Management System.

-There are more than 600 employees in Transmac, operating 21 bus lines with a fleet of 276 air-conditioned buses, covering Macao, Taipa and Coloane islands.
-During 2011, it carried over 75 million passengers and covered about 16 million kilometres.
+Transmac has more than 600 employees and a fleet of 287 air-conditioned buses that serve 21 bus routes covering Macao, Taipa and Coloane islands.
+During 2012, over 66.31 million passengers were carried and about 16.57 million kilometres covered.